AlexChesser/tech-interview-prep-course/README.md

 Full credit where it is due: it was a throwaway line in Maya Bello's youtube video [ACE YOUR TECHNICAL INTERVIEW | How to stay motivated while studying for the technical interviews](https://www.youtube.com/watch?v=_biSddO8jw4) let's take a moment to give full credit to this wonderful woman who gave me my inspiration.
 Give her a like and subscribe!
 She is wonderful.
 I'm sure she'll appreciate it.

+## about the *cough* "Instructor"

+I have been a professional software developer for over 20 years.
+I've been a Technical Architect in Toronto for the last 10.
+I've also got a bachelor of education and spent 5 years as a high school teacher.
+When I started out looking for a comprehensive course on how to pass the FAANG interview I realized that I'd probably rather just build something myself.

+There are so many free resources out there that we can just compile them into one place we can build something that has a high probability of delivering the learning outcome of making **YOU** interview ready.

+## in defense of the FAANGterview

+Let's make this very clear.
+I have not passed a FAANG interview.
+I've only just recently discovered through self reflection that I've got a lot of anxiety around code interviews.
+I played the game for about 5 years of pretedning that I had no interest in participating in the cruel and arbitrary world of big-tech interviews.
+Now that I've looked at the coursework and compared to the salaries they pay vs. what the normal world pays... it makes a lot more sense.

+They're not cruel or arbitrary, they're a bar exam.
+Would you hire a lawyer who said that they're too good for the bar?
+Would you go to a hospital that said "we don't bother with the a final exam for our medical doctors?"

+If top end engineers are being compensated like they're neurosurgeons it seems perfectly reasonable to me that we have to pass a rigorous standard.
+That, to be clear, is achievable with FAR less effort that 10 years of medical school or articling as a lawyer.
+Doctors and lawyers take a minimum of 10 years of school and hundreds of thousands of dollars (editor's note: it has come to our attention that both Doogie Howser MD and Suits were both not real, we retract our previous statements on the matter).

+If you have to spend a YEAR doing FAANterview prep, you're still at least 9 years ahead of a medical doctor.

 ## ways to use this repository

 ### As a student